From debate to dialogue: In a contentious era, 'Ethics Bowl' offers students a gentler alternative

 There is clearly a thirst for a different kind of competition.
 The National High School Ethics Bowl is only 12 years old, and this year saw 550 teams competing in regional bowls around the country.

 Sona Zarkou, also on the BASIS Flagstaff team, sees herself as a case study in Ethics Bowl benefits.
-When she practiced debate, she says, she was “kind of a jerk” — “very quick to attack and very rude” about opposing views.
-In Ethics Bowl she sees herself “turn the discussion to something a lot more respectful, a lot more truth-oriented.”
+When she practiced debate, she says, she was “kind of a jerk” — “very quick to attack and very rude.”
+In Ethics Bowl, she sees herself “turn the discussion to something a lot more respectful, a lot more truth-oriented.”

-Rhiannon Boyd, a judge at this year’s competition as well as a high school teacher and coach and the organizer of the Virginia High School Ethics Bowl, has seen the positive changes as well.
+Rhiannon Boyd, a judge at this year’s competition, a high school teacher and coach and the organizer of the Virginia High School Ethics Bowl, has seen the positive changes.
 Two of her students last year were on opposite ends of the political spectrum.
 Their disagreement was great.
 Could they be on the same team together?
 In the end, both joined and made it all the way to nationals.

 Their differing opinions remain.
 But now, Boyd says, they are “really good friends.” ___